|

 I have been trying to drum into anybody who reads this website is the

-fact that the Upper Zambezi stretch between Vic falls and Katima
+fact that the Upper Zambezi stretch

-Mulilo is a constantly changing environment.
-For half the year we have
+between Vic falls and Katima Mulilo is a constantly changing environment.

-rising waters and for the other half we have receding, this means the
+For half the year we have rising waters and for the other half we have

-tigerfish have to be constantly changing their feeding patterns to stay
+receding, this means the tigerfish have to be constantly changing their

-in line with water levels, water clarity, and the different variety of
+feeding patterns to stay in line with water levels, water clarity, and

-food that becomes available to them as the seasons change.
+the different variety of food that becomes available to them as the

 |